 Follow @jplussocial on Twitter

-- @B2MediaLLC Thank you, my friend! :) about 2 hours ago from HootSuite in reply to B2MediaLLC ReplyRetweetFavorite
+- @KatieDuncanKD Thanks for the RT, Katie! about 13 hours ago from Hootsuite in reply to KatieDuncanKD ReplyRetweetFavorite

 - The Secret to Listening on Twitter: Advanced Search http://t.co/SUH6CKhocx via @alltwtr about 14 hours ago from Hootsuite ReplyRetweetFavorite